percona/pmm-doc/docs/faq.md

 ## How do I troubleshoot communication issues between PMM Client and PMM Server?

 Broken network connectivity may be due to many reasons.
 Particularly, when [using Docker](install/docker.md), the container is constrained by the host-level routing and firewall rules.
-For example, your hosting provider might have default *iptables* rules on their hosts that block communication between PMM Server and PMM Client, resulting in *DOWN* targets in Prometheus.
+For example, your hosting provider might have default *iptables* rules on their hosts that block communication between PMM Server and PMM Client, resulting in *DOWN* targets in VictoriaMetrics.
 If this happens, check the firewall and routing settings on the Docker host.

 PMM is also able to generate diagnostics data which can be examined and/or shared with Percona Support to help quickly solve an issue.
 You can get collected logs from PMM Client using the `pmm-admin summary` command.